Home/Seeds/Lotus Seed

 How can I incorporate lotus seeds into my diet?

-You can add lotus seeds to soups, salads, or snack on them roasted.
+You can add lotus seeds to soups, salads, or desserts, or enjoy them roasted as a snack.

 Can lotus seeds help with weight loss?

-Yes, their high fiber content can promote satiety and help control appetite.
+Yes, their high fiber content can promote satiety and help control appetite, aiding in weight management.

 How should lotus seeds be stored?

-Store them in a cool, dry place in an airtight container to maintain freshness.
+Store dried lotus seeds in a cool, dry place in an airtight container to maintain freshness.

-What is the best way to prepare lotus seeds?
+What is the glycemic index of lotus seeds?

 Can lotus seeds be eaten raw?

-Yes, they can be eaten raw, but cooking enhances their flavor and digestibility.
+Yes, lotus seeds can be eaten raw, but soaking them can improve their texture and digestibility.